Jwink3101/notefile/readme.md

 (Beta Software)

-notefile is a tool to quickly and easily manage metadata files ("notefiles") along with the file itself.
+notefile is a tool to quickly and easily manage metadata files ("notefiles") along with the file itself as associated YAML files.

 It is not a perfect solution but it does address many main concerns and issues.

 Notefile is designed to assist in keeping associated notes and to perform the most basic opperations.
 However, it is not designed to do all possible things.
 Notes can be modified (in YAML) as needed with other tools including those included here.

-It is also worth noting that while notefile can be used interactively, it is really design to be primarily a CLI
+It is also worth noting that while notefile can be used as a Python module, it is really design to be primarily a CLI.

 ## Design & Goals

 When a note or tag is added, an associated file is created in the same location.
 The design is a compromise of competing factors.
-For example, extended attributes are great but they are easily broken.
+For example, extended attributes are great but they are easily broken and are not always compatible across different operating systems.
 Other metadata like ID3 or EXIF changes the file itself and is domain-specific.

-Similarly, single-database solutions are cleaner but risk damage and data-issues.
-Plus, it is easier to forgot that they are running in at the same time.
+Similarly, single-database solutions are cleaner but risk damage and are a single point of failure (corruption and recoverability).
+And it is not as explicit that they are being used at the same time.

+Associated YAML notefiles provide a clear indication of their being a note (or tag) of interest and are cross-platform.
+Furthermore, by being YAML text-based files, they are not easily corrupted.

 The format is YAML and should not be changed.
 However, this code does not assume any given fields except: